Categories

 Antique fans are pretty much the same as modern fans.
 They work

 the same way.
-An electric motor spins the propeller which
+An electric motor spins the fan blade which

 produces a movement of air.
 This is a very simple device as far as